Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 }
 ```

-2. How to test Http Proxy
+2. How to Test Http Proxy

     a.
 Start Fiddler
     b.
 Restart Windows PowerShell and run `Connect-AzAccount`
     c.
 You should see http request in Fiddler like `https://login.microsoftonline.com/organizations/oauth2/v2.0/token`

-3. How to test compatability with az
+3. How to Test compatability with az

     Expect no error happens:
     a. az login
     b.
-Delete the token cache file (C:\Users<user>\AppData\Local.IdentityService\msal.cache)
+Delete the token cache file (C:\Users\<user>\AppData\Local.IdentityService\msal.cache)
     c.
 Connect-AzAccount
     d.
 Get-AzSubscription
     e. az group list
     f.
 Disconnect-AzAccount

-4. How to test Integrated Windows Auth
+4. How to Test Integrated Windows Authentication

     a.
 Start Fiddler
     b.
 Restart Windows PowerShell and Connect-AzAccount using your corp account